jajvirta/jajvirta/learning-text-editors.md

 for other editors, but I think you should pick one that continues to offer more ways to learn it and to make it more efficient for your needs.

 The fun of my Vim learning journey is just the fact that I know that I can always learn more Vim.
 When you look at it as an opportunity, not as a constant state of failure, it becomes empowering.
-Whenever I get the urge to learn something new about my editor of choice, I know there's some aspect of it that I can master better or there's some corner that I tweak to be a little better.
+Whenever I get the urge to learn something new about Vim, I know there's some aspect of it that I can master better or there's some corner that I can tweak to be a little better.

-Just recently I tweaked the setting to show trailing whitespace to more convenient Unicode characters (as shown by Damian Conway in his [More Instantly Better Vim](https://www.youtube.com/watch?v=aHm36-na4-4)):
+Just recently I improved the setting to show trailing whitespace to more convenient Unicode characters (as shown by Damian Conway in his [More Instantly Better Vim](https://www.youtube.com/watch?v=aHm36-na4-4)):